Kelly vetoes ‘born alive’ bill, school gun safety program

 TOPEKA, Kan.
-(KSNT) – Kansas Governor Laura Kelly executed her veto power Friday on two controversial bills.
+(KSNT) – Gov. Laura Kelly executed her veto power Friday on two controversial bills.

 Both House Bill 2304 and 2313 were vetoed by Kelly on April 14.
 Explanations were offered by Kelly for her decisions.